Trump’s revenge on Mitt Romney begins. At a prayer breakfast.

 Trump, who counts evangelical Christians among his most loyal supporters, would have none of it.
 “I don’t like people who use their faith as justification for doing what they know is wrong,” he continued.
 “Nor do I like people who say ‘I pray for you’ when they know that that’s not so.
 So many people have been hurt and we can’t let that go on.”

 Before launching into his furious remarks on Thursday, Trump beamed as he held up two newspapers reading “ACQUITTED” and “Trump Acquitted,” a victory lap swiftly erased by his own revenge politics moments later.
-Many watching on social media weighed in on the president’s conduct at the typically staid event:
+Many watching on social media weighed in on the president’s conduct at the normally staid event:

 I've studied the National Prayer Breakfast a good bit, and I can't say how bizarre it is for a president to use the moment — traditionally one devoted to bipartisanship and unity — to strike such a petty, vindictive tone at the event. pic.twitter.com/bFJN1PmUoi